 The HSD Technology Transfer Office (TTO) is here to help faculty document transfer/receipt of materials using Material Transfer Agreements.
 Loyola University Chicago is a signatory on the Uniform Biological Material Transfer Agreement Master Agreement (UBMTA), which can be used for transfer of most reagents not involved in clinical trials.
-Please review the MTA process below, complete the incoming or outgoing cover sheet and the UBMTA and submit them via email to Rachel Beyler in the Technology Transfer Office (CTRE, Room 127).
+Please review the MTA process below, complete the incoming or outgoing cover sheet and the UBMTA and submit them via email to Rachel Beyler in the Technology Transfer Office (CTRE, ORS second floor).
 All submitted documents will be reviewed for compliance and the TTO will coordinate signatures.
 A pdf of the signed document will be returned to you and a copy will be retained by the University.

 Why do I need to use a Material Transfer Agreement?

 MTAs for outgoing material are designed to protect your intellectual property and prevent the material provider from losing control over the material and its research use.
 If no agreement exists, then the recipient of the material has no legal restrictions on the use of the material, or on transferring the material to others.

 MTAs for incoming material protect the intellectual property of the sender.
 Loyola University Chicago is required to ensure the recipient of the materials has the necessary approvals in place for use of the requested materials (see Compliance Review).